-Approval of a Conditional Use Review (33.815.225) to allow 6 panel antennas with DAP units and 6 microwave dishes as well as related accessory equipment to be located on the roof of the existing building, per the approved site plans, Exhibits C-1 through C-3, signed and dated March 13, 2009, subject to the following conditions:
+Approval of:

-A. As part of the building permit application submittal, the following development-related conditions (B through C) must be noted on each of the 4 required site plans or included as a sheet in the numbered set of plans.
-The sheet on which this information appears must be labeled "ZONING COMPLIANCE PAGE - Case File LU 09-102102 CU."
-All requirements must be graphically represented on the site plan, landscape, or other required plan and must be labeled "REQUIRED."
+- Conditional Use for a wireless telecommunications facility, per the approved site plans, Exhibits C-1 through C-4, signed and dated March 10, 2009, subject to the following conditions: - A. As part of the building permit application submittal, the following development-related conditions (B) must be noted on each of the 4 required site plans or included as a sheet in the numbered set of plans.
+The sheet on which this information appears must be labeled "ZONING COMPLIANCE PAGE Case File LU 09-102106 CU."
+All requirements must be graphically represented on the site plan, landscape, or other required plan and must be labeled "REQUIRED." - B. Antennas, mounting devices and all other components of this facility that are visible from sidewalk grade must be painted to match the color of the surface upon which they are mounted.